California State University Governance and Administration

-Welcome to the California State University (CSU) – the world’s largest comprehensive higher education system in the nation with 23 unique campuses serving more than 450,000 students with 45,000 employees statewide.
-Each year, the university awards nearly 100,000 bachelor’s, master’s and doctoral degrees.
-CSU graduates now total more than three million strong, and are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
-Learn more via the CSU Chancellor's Office website.
+Welcome to the California State University (CSU) – the world’s largest comprehensive higher education system in the nation with 23 unique campuses serving more than 470,000 students with 47,000 employees statewide.
+Each year, the University awards more than 100,000 degrees.
+CSU graduates now total more than 3 million strong, and are serving as leaders in the industries that drive California’s economy, including business, agriculture, entertainment, engineering, teaching, hospitality and healthcare.
+Learn more at CSU Chancellor's Office.

 More than 50-year tradition of excellence

-- CSU faculty attract more than $580 million annually in research and education grants, and contracts by federal, state and regional agencies.
+- CSU faculty attract nearly $540 million annually in research and education grants, and contracts by federal, state and regional agencies.

 - Today, one of every 20 Americans with a college degree is a CSU graduate.